-Julie Beliveau told us about an amazing experience and lessons she gained taking a course at Game Art Institute.
-She also showed a full breakdown of the character she produced at the Bootcamp.
+Julie Beliveau told us about the amazing experience and lessons she gained taking a course at GAI.

 My name is Julie Beliveau, I live in Fort Lauderdale, Florida and I currently work full-time doing 3D for a Maritime Simulation company.
 We train deck officers from Captains to First Mates in safety navigational training using a bridge modeled after one of Royal Caribbean’s Oasis Class Cruise Ships.

 My first intro to game art was when I went to study for Multimedia Design at my local college, they happened to have a 3 part 3d course in the curriculum.
 I didn’t really start getting heavily invested until I decided to enroll into Game Art Institute in August 2018 after I saw what my friend Mohammad Asraf was producing and sharing after he completed his Bootcamp with GAI.

 I enrolled in the Character Artist Bootcamp with Game Art Institute.
 I really wanted to learn the current pipeline for games.
 It was something I previously struggled to understand, especially with baking and hair works.
 We use a very old pipeline at my current job, which is basically modeling, unwrapping, and then texturing in Photoshop and then breaking it down into LODs.